MattLemmon/StickBall/readme.txt

   -  Speed     faster player movement
   -  Bump      slows ball when holding Ctrl
-  -  Kick      hold ctrl to kick the ball faster
+  -  Kick      player kicks the ball faster

 The two additional Power-Ups are spells which can be cast with the shift button: